 1. Make a list.

-Write on a notepad, on a white board or in your iPhone notes.
+First thing first, write on a notepad, on a white board or in your iPhone notes.
 Write out your long-term goal and whatever else is associated with it.

 Ask questions and define what it is you’re really after: